schmilly/schmilly.github.io/README.md

 - [ ] Render Poll to Parliament button doesn't work

 ##### Planned features and further support:
+- [ ] Re-implement ability to view 2PP from multiple different terms
   - [ ] Show just rolling averages or remove year with one click instead of two in both basic and advance mode.
   - [ ] Ability to filter out pollsters in Advance Mode - i.e. show only Roy Morgan or News Polls polls
-- [ ] Add 2PP periods/government terms from before 2007
 - [ ] Add Parliamentary map and seats based calculation, with changes in primary vote reflected in Parliament
   - Map functional in unison with seats/Parliament Layout; Further implementation still required:
-  - [ ] Implementation of Seat level swings based on Poll
+  - [X] Implementation of Seat level swings based on Poll
+  - [ ] Add abilitiy to calculate winner of Seat Based on Prefrences flows
   - [ ] Implementation of Parliament wide swings and rendering of such based on Poll
+- [ ] Add abillity to Auto Pull Polling Data from Wikipedia on load or via script and convert to JS format as required.